Circadian Sleep Disorders Network - Advocating for people with misaligned body clocks

 CSD-N Merchandise

-CSD-N mug We are offering merchandise (mugs, T-shirts, tote bags, bumper stickers, and a messenger bag) with our name and logo through CafePress, at
+CSD-N mug We had offered merchandise (mugs, T-shirts, tote bags, bumper stickers, and a messenger bag) with our name and logo through CafePress, but our account was closed for lack of activity.
+We might offer these again at some point, but if no one wants this stuff, there's no point in recreating all the designs.

 Start School Later